Victorian Street Lights

 - A typical route for a lamplighter included up to 80 lamps to be lit at dusk and extinguished at dawn.

-- Lamplighters also had the job of cleaning, setting, and fitting the lamps, as well as resetting posts, when needed.
+- Lamplighters also had the job of cleaning, setting, and fitting the lamps, as well as resetting posts.